goatfiles/dmscripts/README.md

 + dmwall - A wallpaper setting utility using dmenu, xwallpaper and sxiv
 + dm-pacman - A software store using dmenu
 + dm-usbmount - mount/unmount usb drives using dmenu.
 No fancy daemon required
++ dm-music - Dmenu as your music player

 # Dependencies
 Of course, dmenu is a dependency for all of these scripts.
 To see the dependencies of each individual script, check the top commented block of text in each script.